QIntegration/github_action_qiac/README.md

 ```

 ### Scan IaC in your repository on push/pull request/scheduled event with the step of uploading SARIF file on GitHub.
-Note: Upload SARIF file on GitHub Step will upload your scan report on GitHub and it will show all security alerts under(if any) **Security -> Code scanning alerts** tab.
+Note: Upload SARIF file Step will upload your scan report on GitHub and it will show all security alerts under(if any) **Security -> Code scanning alerts** tab.
 ```yaml
 name: Qualys IAC Scan
 on: